Premiership of Mark Carney: Environmentalism

-During a Liberal cabinet retreat in September 2025, The Heritage Foundation president Kevin Roberts, a political strategist who contributed to Project 2025, was invited to speak at a meeting.
-However, Roberts abruptly declined to speak at the meeting.

-Trade

-In July 2025, Carney announced that Canada would impose higher tariffs on steel from China.

-Labour
+Labour relations

 Carney's government was criticized by the Canadian Union of Public Employees (CUPE) for abolishing the position of Minister of Labour.
 The powers, duties and functions of that position now reside with the Minister of Jobs and Families.

 A few hours after the 2025 Air Canada flight attendants strike began, the Minister of Jobs and Families, Patty Hajdu, announced that she had exercised her right under Section 107 of the Canada Labour Code to direct the Canada Industrial Relations Board (CIRB) to force arbitration and end the strike.
 She further explained that it would take 24 to 48 hours for the board to issue a back-to-work order, and that Air Canada had indicated it would need five to ten days to resume normal operations.
 Striking flight attendants on the picket lines were furious at Hajdu upon learning the news.
 CUPE's president of the Air Canada division, Wesley Lesosky, said in a statement: "The Liberals are violating our charter rights to take job action and giving Air Canada exactly what they want — hours and hours of unpaid labour from underpaid flight attendants".
 CIRB ordered the flight attendants to return to work at 14:00 EDT on August 17, and Air Canada announced that they would start resuming flights in response.
 However, the union called the return-to-work order unconstitutional and vowed to continue the strike, which resulted in a further cancellation of the planned flights.
 Air Canada and CUPE reached a tentative agreement on August 19.
 The tentative agreement provides salary increases and ground pay for flight attendants.

+The government's 2025 budget laid out that the size of the civil service would decrease by about 40,000 positions, with 16,000 positions being eliminated in three years.
+In February 2026, the offices of Special Representative on Combatting Islamophobia and Special Envoy on Preserving Holocaust Remembrance and Combatting Antisemitism were abolished by the government in favour of a new Advisory Council on Rights, Equality and Inclusion.

+Public safety

+The government introduced Bill C-14 in 2025, which reforms Canada's bail system and makes changes to the Criminal Code.
+The government has also proposed Bill C-9, which removes the religious exemption on hate speech.
+The government's "Assault-Style Firearms Compensation Program", announced in January 2026, has faced pushback from several jurisdictions and political parties.